harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Avoiding pointer-related issues, such as null pointers or pointer arithmetic errors.

 ## Return by reference and return by address
-- When a function returns a value, a copy of that value is
+- When a function returns a value, a copy of that value is made.
+If the return type of the function is a class type (e.g. `std::string`), this can be expensive.
+-

 ## Intro to compound data types